Just wanted to see whats the majority people put on.

 Current: 2015 Audi TT S Competition Package

-Xpel clear bra, Gtechniq all over, H&R Sport Springs, H&R front and rear bars.
+Xpel clear bra, Gtechniq changed to Ceramic Pro 3/2015, H&R Sport Springs, H&R front and rear bars.

 Past: 2011 Audi TT S, Black on Black